waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Puzzle Logs & Navigational Failures
 ## A. Ilex Forest Farfetch'd Puzzle
 *   **Objective:** Herd the Farfetch'd to the apprentice at (7, 28) to receive HM01 Cut.
 *   **Learnings:** The puzzle is a scripted sequence, not a simple push mechanic.
-Interacting with the Farfetch'd causes it to move to a new, predetermined location.
-My assumption that the puzzle was solved was incorrect.
+Interacting with the Farfetch'd and then clearing the dialogue causes it to move to a new, predetermined location.
-*   **Strategy:** Use map markers to create a visual trail of the Farfetch'd's scripted path.
-Place a permanent marker at each old location before updating the main marker to its new position.
+*   **Strategy:** Use map markers to create a visual trail of the Farfetch'd's scripted path. **Going forward, I MUST use my `puzzle_solver_agent` to determine the optimal next interaction, as per the Overwatch critique.**

 ## B. Union Cave Navigation
 *   **History & Learnings:** Wasted ~65 turns assuming `path_finder` was broken instead of trusting its 'No path found' output, which correctly identified that the southern and northern sections of UnionCave1F are separated by water.